Ma-Lab-Cal/Lab-Digital-Twin/README.md

 - knowing if anyone is currently using the item, and if there's any spare ones to use

 Thus, we design the system as a checkout system.
 By default, all of the items purchased will be logged into the system and be assigned a specific location to store it, be it a drawer, a tote, a box, or some other physical containers.
 All of the default location of all the items will be considered the "Public Storage" location of that item, and can be displayed on the system webpage when searching, so that the user will know where to find it.
+Additionally, we will put 2D barcodes on most of the items for the system to keep track of.

+#### Categories

-Moreover, we divide the parts into three categories, I, II, and III.
+We divide the parts into three categories, I, II, and III.

 Category III are the most inexpensive and most common parts.
 Examples of items in this category would be screws, USB Type A micro to USB Type A cables, or letter-sized printing papers.
 Due to the large quantity, it is not useful nor easy to keep track of the number of items in this category.
 And thus, we do not need users to check in / out when using these parts.